 Cohorts are approximately 10-15 students depending on faculty capacity.
 About quarter of the students admitted each year are for the PhD degree and the remainder for the MA/Specialist degree.
 Approximately 20-30% of PhD applicants are admitted each year.

 Get more information to help you make an informed decision about entering the program on the Student Admissions, Outcomes and Other Data page

-All application materials must be received November 15 for admission in September of the following year.
-Files not complete by November 15 will not be reviewed.
-We urge you to apply early and complete the GRE as soon as possible.
-Year-long course sequences make mid-year entrance into the program impossible.
+All application materials must be received December 1 for admission in September of the following year.
+Files not complete by December 1 will not be reviewed.

-The admissions committee considers a variety of factors including your prior academic achievement, GRE scores, relevant employment and life experiences, personal statement, letters of recommendation, and compatibility of your clinical and research interests with those of the program and faculty.
+The admissions committee considers a variety of factors including your prior academic achievement, relevant employment and life experiences, essays, letters of recommendation, and compatibility of your professional and research interests with those of the program and faculty.

-Interviews typically occur at the beginning of January.
+The program will host a virtual Applicant Day for students selected to advance in the admission process to allow opportunities for applicants to meet with faculty and current students.
+This will typically occur in early to mid-January.
 The date on which you will hear back from the program will vary based on the volume of applications received.

-Applicants who are recommended for admission by the program will receive a letter from School Psychology indicating our decision.
-The Graduate Admissions Office will then make a final review of your documents and will inform you of the final decision via the email address you provided on your ApplyYourself online application.
+Applicants who are recommended for admission by the program will receive a letter from the program indicating our decision.
+The Graduate Admissions Office will then make a final review of your documents and will inform you of the final decision via the email address you provided on your graduate application

-Unofficial transcripts or academic records should be uploaded directly to the online application.
+Unofficial transcripts or academic records should be uploaded directly to the graduate application under the "Academic History" section.
 International students should also upload an English translation if the transcript is not in English.
 Please do not mail in paper copies of your transcripts, there is no need for official transcripts or academic records for initial review.